Discover Your Next

 (18+ only, bring ID)

-Content warnings: Detailed content warnings are TBD, but this show often incorporates many sensitive topics which will be both listed in upcoming written promotional materials AND the host will announce relevant content warnings before each act, giving the audience an opportunity to watch portions of the show if some acts are more comfortable than others.
+Content warnings: This show often incorporates many sensitive topics which will be both listed in upcoming written promotional materials AND the host will announce relevant content warnings before each act, giving the audience an opportunity to watch portions of the show if some acts are more comfortable than others.

 Learn more